Workspace Module

 - Click Add Member in the members list

-- Select a role for the new member
+- Select a role

 - Click Add